 - Must enjoy speaking to the public and engaging passing visitors

 Previous experience in the Young Naturalist program is preferred, but applicants who are new to the Nature Center are eligible to apply.
 Applicants will be evaluated by their application, letters of recommendation, and previous volunteer experience, if applicable.
 Due to the size of the program, only a small portion of applicants can be accepted each semester.

 How to become a Young Curator:

 1. Fill out the Young Curator Application for the semester you are applying for.
-Fall 2020 dates/applications are expected to be available in August.
+The Young Curator program is cancelled for Fall 2020.

 - Applicants who have not previously participated in the Young Naturalist program must submit two letters of recommendation along with their application.